Modular sugarcane manufacturing · Indonesia

 KRAAL separator

-Modular 1-ton/hour processing unit.
+Modular 1-ton/hour system.
 Designed for rural deployment — low capital, fast to install, easy to operate.

 • Single-village throughput